TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 List of Unjustified Pardons and Commutations.md

 - On
 	- ` ` -
 ## Main Point
-- On 21 January 2025, Trump signed executive grant of clemency for Ross William Ulbricht
+- On 21 January 2025, Trump signed executive grant of clemency for Ross William Ulbricht.
 	- ` ` - [Executive Grant of Clemency for Ross William Ulbricht, The White House, 2025](https://www.justice.gov/pardon/media/1386096/dl?inline)

 # Pardoning of 2 DC Police Officers